The Power Of Retail Shelf Advertising

 But, firstly, how exactly does shelf signage influence customers?

 Numerous studies have shown how shelf signage affects consumer decision-making.
-Many of these studies have chosen to focus on how retailers can prompt buyers to make healthier choices, however, the findings of these studies can be applied to a wide range of POS scenarios.
+Many of these studies focus on how retailers can prompt buyers to make healthier choices.
+The findings of these studies, however, can be applied to a wide range of POS scenarios.

-Some of these have examined how shelf talkers can be used in pharmacies to promote screenings and other health related information, as a form of “passive social marketing intervention” [2].
+Some studies examined how shelf talkers can be used in pharmacies to promote screenings and other health related information.
+This is a form of “passive social marketing intervention” [2].

 Image shows woman selecting a product from supermarket shelving

 Similarly, another study looked at how shelf signs in supermarkets can encourage healthy food choices.
 This 2012 study found that shelf signs led to a higher quantity of green vegetables being purchased [3].
-A 2015 study into consumers' in-store decisions found that people looked at products for longer when there was signage present [4].
+Further research discovered that shoppers looked at products for longer when there was signage present [4].

 ‘[Customers] gaze longer at the target products when a signage is placed on the front of the shelf’- Clement, Aastrup and Forsberg (2015).